C7Myers/od-predictor-app/README.md

 3. The app predicts the OD using a trained machine learning model.
 4. Your image is saved to Google Drive, and OD data is stored in Google Sheets.
 5. After 5+ samples, the model automatically retrains to improve accuracy.
+6. Track model progression by plotting the deviation between predicted and actual OD, and see how each run compares to the average deviation.

 ## 📦 Tech Stack